-A new printing of the merit badge pamphlet with a new (fifth) requirement was released in 2020.
+A new printing of the Nature merit badge pamphlet with a new (added) requirement was released in 2020.

-Scouts starting the merit badge in 2020 may use either these requirements, or the previous requirements.
+Scouts starting the merit badge in 2020 could use either these requirements, or the previous requirements

 - Name three ways in which plants are important to animals.
 Name a plant that is important to animals that is protected in your state or region, and explain why it is at risk.